Sushiko II - Chevy Chase

 Open for lunch daily 12 to 3, Monday through Wednesday kitchen closes until dinner 5:30 to 10, Thursday through Friday kitchen reopens 5:30-10:30.
 Saturday through Sunday open 12 to 10:30.

 Wheelchair Accessible: Yes

 Price Range: Moderate

 Spot-prawn nigiri; scallop sashimi; sashimi or nigiri of salmon, yellowtail, yellowtail belly, and mackerel; soft-shell crab; salmon teriyaki.

-DC branch open Sunday and Monday for dinner, Tuesday through Friday for lunch and dinner; Chevy Chase open daily for lunch and dinner.
+DC location open Tuesday through Friday for lunch and dinner, Saturday through Monday for dinner.
+Chevy Chase open Monday through Friday for lunch and dinner, Saturday and Sunday for brunch and dinner.
 Moderate to expensive.